-The Measuring Head is comprised of four quarters assembled in the following sequence: A1, A2, B1, and B2, as shown in Figure 4-1.
-Each quarter is marked with the appropriate letter on the side of the head (near the cable connector), or the serial number tag on each quarter ends with a /A1, /A2, /B1, and /B2.
-The head quarters or halves are very heavy so a heavy-duty fork lift or winch is almost necessary to handle this installation.
+The Measuring Head is comprised of four quarters assembled in the following sequence: A1, A2, B1, B2, as shown in Figure 5.1.
+Each quarter is marked with the appropriate letter on the side of the head (near the cable connector), or the serial number tag on each quarter ends with a /A1, /A2, /B1, and B2.
+Each quarter can weigh up to about 882 lb.
+(400 kg), so a heavy-duty forklift or winch is almost necessary to handle this installation.
 It is also recommended that appropriate sized eyebolts be used in conjunction with the straps to lift the head.